canonical/snapd/HACKING.md

 you are testing.
 To do this, simply backup /usr/lib/snapd/snap-seccomp and overwrite it with the testing one.
 Don't forget to rollback to the original when finish testing)

+### Creating nested VMs for testing

+To create ubuntu core and ubuntu classic VMs which can be used for testing the current snapd code can be used the nested library.
+The nested library detects the currnt OS version and automatically creates the VM for that.

+The following steps show how to use the library:

+Define the variables used to create the VM:

+    $ export BUILD_SNAPD_FROM_CURRENT=true
+    $ export UPDATE_PC_KERNEL=false
+    $ export BUILD_NEW_IMAGE=true

+Source the nested library

+    $ . tests/lib/nested.sh

+Create the VM and start it as a systemd unit

+    $ create_nested_core_vm
+    $ start_nested_core_vm

+Check VM status

+    $ systemctl status nested-vm

+Connect to the VM

+    $ execute_remote

+Destroy the VM

+    $ destroy_nested_vm

 # Quick intro to hacking on snap-confine

 Hey, welcome to the nice, low-level world of snap-confine